LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ## Design Time

-On logic programs we are talking about a _symbolic definition_.
+When discussing logic programs, we are talking about a _symbolic definition_.
 We are writing source code in _symbols_, _facts_ and _rules_.
 The difference between [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) and a logic program is that the latter does not define _how the problem should be solved_.
-It only defines the facts and rules which are needed to calculate the solution.
+It only defines the facts and rules needed to calculate the solution.
 In a more general way it defines the _constraints_ which are needed to solve the problem.
-On this definition the runtime creates an internal structure to solve the problem.
+Based on this definition, the runtime creates an internal structure to solve the problem.

-In LightJason's agent developing process, you have to write an _agent script_ in our AgentSpeak(L++) programming language, which describes the behaviour of the agent.
+In LightJason's agent developing process, you have to write an _agent script_ in our AgentSpeak(L++) programming language which describes the behaviour of the agent.
 The script describes _what and when the agent should do_.
 This process is named _design time_, because you design the behaviour without knowledge about the real execution process.
 During _design time_ there are some concepts to understand related to the structure of our logic programming language, which are shown in the following.

 > **Note:** The following sections are also covered in our knowledge base.<br>
 > For more information see [&#8594; Terms](../terms/), [&#8594; Atoms](../atoms/), [&#8594; Literals](../literals/), [&#8594; Variables](../variables), [&#8594; Facts and Beliefs](../beliefsandfacts), [&#8594; Rules](../plansandrules) and [&#8594; Unification](../unification).